qruto/laravel-flora/README.md

 ## Goal

-The main goal of _Laravel Flora_ is define and automate the setup process of Laravel application.
+The main goal of _Flora_ for Laravel is define and automate the setup process of Laravel application.
 All necessary actions to make the application ready to work in one place.

 Packages discovering, assets building and publishing, running database migrations, caching etc...